 Black Canadian history

-February is Black History Month in Canada—the perfect time to learn more about the many important achievements and contributions of Black Canadians!
-It’s also the perfect time to refresh your language skills.
-Luckily, we’ve created a quiz to help you do both!
+February is Black History Month in Canada.
+It’s the perfect time to learn more about the many important achievements and contributions of Black Canadians!

-1. In 1946, civil rights activist Carrie Best and her son co-founded The Clarion, Nova Scotia’s first Placeholder for the answer and for Black Canadians.
+1. In 1946, civil rights activist Carrie Best and her son co-founded The Clarion, Nova Scotia’s first newspaper Placeholder for the answer by and for Black Canadians.

 2. Upon winning the 1963 Ontario provincial election, Leonard Braithwaite became the first Black Canadian elected to a provincial government.
 He was later Placeholder for the answer in 1967 and 1971.

-3. Between 1800 and 1865, some 30,000 fugitive slaves travelled on the Underground Railroad to seek freedom in Canada Placeholder for the answer the "Promised Land."
+3. Between 1800 and 1865, some 30,000 people fleeing slavery travelled on the Underground Railroad to seek freedom in Canada Placeholder for the answer the “Promised Land.”

-4. After settling in Dresden, Ontario, former slave Josiah Henson created Dawn Settlement, a place to educate fugitive slaves and teach them skills that would make them Placeholder for the answer.
+4. After settling in Dresden, Ontario, Josiah Henson, who had once been enslaved, founded a community called the Dawn Settlement, a place to educate others who had been enslaved and teach them skills that would help them become Placeholder for the answer.

 5. In the 1850s, Chatham, Ontario, was a hub of anti-slavery activity and one of the northern Placeholder for the answer of the Underground Railroad.
 Descendants of some of Chatham’s formerly enslaved settlers still live there today.